 When you tell people that you are going to Tiree, their first reaction is usually a slightly puzzled look followed by the question, “Where exactly is that?”.
 For sure, most Scots will have heard of Tiree and they’ll know it is an island on the west coast, but not many would be able to pinpoint it on a map and far fewer will have been there.
 The 3 ½ hour sailing is enough to deter most tourists, but the isolation of Tiree is also one of its best selling points.

 So what should you do to occupy a week on an island of just 30 square miles with 2 grocery stores, 1 bank, 2 pubs and several hundred sheep.
-Actually, before we go any further, we should talk some more about the sheep as there is virtually nowhere on Tiree where you can go to escape them or their poop.
+Actually, before we go any further, we should talk some more about the sheep as there is virtually nowhere on Tiree where you can go to escape them or traces of their passing.
 As a result, it is traditional on Tiree that you remove your shoes before you go into anyone’s house.
-Fortunately, Tiree enjoys lots of fresh air from the Atlantic so the smells change frequently, but sometimes the alternative smell is rotting seaweed and we’re not sure which is preferable.

-But we digress, here’s our “Top Tips” for things you should try to do whilst visiting Tiree:
+But we digress...so here are our “Top Tips” for things you should try to do whilst visiting Tiree:

 Carnan Mor is actually a slightly higher hill at 141 metres, but the summit of this hill is dominated by a large radar dome so your 360 degree is obstructed by a massive “Golf Ball” which can be seen from almost every part of Tiree.